 Electing an in-house treasurer or financial officer, one who knows how to do bookkeeping for nonprofits, is essential.
 Furthermore, familiarity with financial software, such as QuickBooks, makes it easier to track purchase orders, in-kind donations, statements of activities, etc.

 The nonprofit necessitates its own bank account.
 Mixing personal and business accounts leads to confusion and possible legal issues.
-Therefore, open separate bank accounts for the nonprofit, or hire a fractional CFO to help guide you.
+Therefore, open separate bank accounts for the nonprofit.

 Typically, nonprofits would not hire a fractional CFO, but very much rely on volunteer treasurers.
 This is where a hired bookkeeper plays an important role in a supporting capacity.
 A bookkeeper can provide the treasurer with whatever insights he or she needs to deal effectively with the Board and to ensure that long term goals of the nonprofit are met.
 In particular, treasurers ensure revenue and expenses are in balance and the nonprofit is able to build a financial cushion for rainy days.